MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 Use the syntax below to install the packages for each distribution of Linux that make up the HA add on.
 On SUSE, the HA add on gets initialized when the cluster is created.

 **RHEL**
-1. Register the server using the syntax below.
+1. Register the server using the following syntax.
 You will be prompted for a valid username and password.

     `sudo subscription-manager register`
 2. List the available pools for registration.